lmj8133/webUI/README.md

 ## clean

-you will need to run setup again after cleaning
+You will need to run setup again after cleaning

 ```bash
 ./clean